markziemann/docker_for_r_tutorial/README.md

 Notice the container ID which is a hexadecimal string.
 We'll need that to retrieve the output files.
-In the next command we copy the project file to the host, so that we can inspect the results.
+In the next command we copy the project files to the host, so that we can inspect the results.

 ```
 docker cp 9a338cb709c6:/docker_for_r_tutorial/ docker_output